glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 Because there's so much data, I've added the `Data/` folder to `.gitignore`.
 In earlier versions of code, the subdirectories below were in this same `Data_processing` folder; but with the final download from the CDMO on 8/30/23 (request submitted to AQS on 8/29/23; zip downloaded the next morning), I have moved subdirectories to the main `Data` folder.
 Data processing scripts will remain in this `Data_processing` folder, and work on files in the `Data` folder.
 Those subfolders are:

 -  `downloaded` - files from the AQS zip download
 -  `compiled_by_stn` - .Rdata files for each individual station, containing all years, all parameters, and qa/qc flag columns.
 Empty data columns and their associated flag columns will be removed.
+NUT files contain only grab samples (not diel).
 Data frames are named as the station only; e.g. `gndbhwq`.
 -  `QAQCd_by_stn` - .Rdata files for each individual station.
 Only required SWMP parameters have been kept.
 If data points do not fall within this Synthesis project's 'keep' parameters (defined in the `helper_files/definitions.R` script), they have been replaced with `NA`.
 Some older files contained `-99` rather than `NA`; these values have been replaced with `NA`.
 For nutrient columns, a column indicating whether each value has been censored has been added (0 if not censored; 1 if censored, e.g. below the MDL).
 WQ and MET files remain at their 15- or 30-minute timesteps.
 F_ columns (those with QA/QC flags and codes) have been removed; all data points present in these files are considered "acceptable" for this project's purposes.
 Data frames are named as the station, followed by "_qc"; e.g. `gndbhwq_qc`.
 -  `QAQCd_monthly` - aggregation of WQ, MET, and NUT data to monthly values, originating from the 15- or 30-minute data (for WQ/MET) and monthly replicate grab samples (NUT).
 This folder contains .RData files.
 Data frames are named as the station, followed by "_monthly"; e.g. `gndbhwq_monthly`.
 Each row contains a single year and month, and each column is some sort of aggregation of a parameter.
     -  for WQ and MET: nValid for how many data points that month passed qa/qc; and min, median, max, mean, sd, and iqr for all of the parameters that should be processed that way.
 For precipitation, columns are nValid and a monthly total.
 For PAR, values were first summed at the daily level; then nValid, min, median, max, mean, sd, and iqr were calculated on the daily totals.